nickdown/parkingplace/README.md

 - multiple garages in one app
 - multiple gates in a garage
 - more rules for entering and exiting
+- store Rates in the database instead of as code

 ## Known bugs